Saksh02/Recipes/README.md

 # Recipes
-Life is dull without good food
+Life is dull without good food, this project helps to find easy food recipes.
-This project helps to find easy food recipes
+So, this project is totally html-based.